researchsoft/website/content/blog/2022-08/index.md

-A: Software, and its metadata, is retrievable via standardised protocols.
+A: Software, and its metadata, is retrievable via standardized protocols.

 A1.
-Software is retrievable by its identifier using a standardised communications protocol.
+Software is retrievable by its identifier using a standardized communications protocol.

 A1.1.
 The protocol is open, free, and universally implementable.

 A1.2.
-The protocol allows for an authentication and authorisation procedure, where necessary.
+The protocol allows for an authentication and authorization procedure, where necessary.

 A2.
 Metadata are accessible, even when the software is no longer available.